 To create the Azure integration(s) manually, see the following procedures:

-- Create an Azure Activity Log Integration on the Lacework Console
+- See Create an Azure Activity Log Integration on the Lacework Console at the bottom of Azure Activity Log Integration - Manually using the Azure Portal - Beta

-- Create the Azure Compliance Integration on the Lacework Console
+- See Create the Azure Compliance Integration on the Lacework Console at the bottom of Azure Compliance Integration - Manually using the Azure Portal

 Azure Creation Script Failures